Sinono3/Sinono3.github.io/content/pages/about.md

 - [`quiren`](https://github.com/Sinono3/quiren): Edits the filenames of the current directory on the editor of your choice.
 - [`aldoc`](https://github.com/Sinono3/aldoc): A markup language inspired by Markdown.
 - [`silas`](https://github.com/Sinono3/silas): A cat feeding database, accesible from the browser.
 Its purpose is to prevent the feeding the cat more times than necessary.
-- `rwebgarden`: An auto plant waterer, configurable via a website and powered by a Raspberry Pi Zero.
+- `rwebgarden`: A plant auto-waterer, configurable via a website and powered by a Raspberry Pi Zero.